Bob Dylan sued under NY's sex abuse law • Chuck Schumer raps • A shanda for former Folksbiene CEO - Jewish Telegraphic Agency

 REMEMBERING

-Brooklyn native Herman Edel, whose served as mayor of Aspen, Colo., from 1979 to 1983, died Friday in Ashland, Oregon.
+Brooklyn native Herman Edel, who served as mayor of Aspen, Colorado, from 1979 to 1983, died Friday in Ashland, Oregon.
 He was 95.
 Edel was one of the founders of the original synagogue in Aspen, securing its first Torah from an organization in London that rescued Torahs seized by the Nazis during World War II.
-Edel also turned what he said was a bribe from Donald Trump, when the future president offered the then mayor “many, many shekels” if he okayed a a large hotel at the base of Aspen Mountain.
+Edel also turned down what he said was a bribe from Donald Trump.
+According to Edel, the future president said the then mayor would get “many, many shekels” if he okayed a a large hotel at the base of Aspen Mountain.
 “I was mad at him for one, bringing in my Jewish heritage, which is none of his f-ing business and for trying to bribe me,” he told an interviewer in 2016.

 TODAY’S BIG IDEA